Skip to content

 2.3.
 Installation Options

-The automatic installation script supports some installation options to adapt to different installation requirements.
+The automatic installation script supports some installation options to adapt to different installation needs.

-During installation, simply add --{parameter}[ parameter configuration (if any)] after the automatic installation command to specify installation options.
+During installation, you can specify installation options by adding --{parameter}[ parameter configuration (if any)] after the automatic installation command.

 Bash